-“I’m certainly not the only one to notice the lack of diversity,” said Elizabeth Lyon-Ballay, orchestrating change.
+“I’m certainly not the only one to notice the lack of diversity,” said Elizabeth Lyon-Ballay, who is orchestrating change.

 “It’s been reporting absolutely zero free and reduced lunch students, and reporting zero kids with special needs,” Lyon-Ballay said.

-Lyon-Ballay has recently gained attention for bringing up these questions about the school in a series of blog post says the numbers just don’t add up.
+Lyon-Ballay has recently gained attention for bringing up these questions about the school in a series of blog posts that state the numbers just don’t add up.

-Lyon-Ballay used the freedom of information act to find this all out for herself and feels the school is acting like a private school although its a public charter school.
+Lyon-Ballay used the Freedom of Information Act to find this information for herself and feels the school is acting like a private school although it’s a public Charter school.

 The school receives money from the state for the high level of test scores, something that some say is not fair due to its lack of diversity.